-- 1. In-Person Meeting Policy: Depending on the frequency of Board meetings, a Board may be allowed a certain number of in-person meetings. - 4-5 Meetings per year = 1 in-person opportunity - 6-8 Meetings per year =2 in-person opportunities - 12 Meetings per year = 4 in-person opportunities - 2.
+- 1. In-Person and Virtual Meetings: Depending on the frequency of scheduled meetings, discussion topics, and member availability, DSPS may host one or more in-person meetings.
+Virtual connection options are available for all board meetings. - 2.
 Attendance/Quorum: Thank you for your service and commitment to meeting attendance.
 If you cannot attend a meeting or have scheduling conflicts impacting your attendance, please let us know as soon as possible.
-Timely notification is appreciated as a quorum is required for Boards, Sections, and Councils to meet pursuant to Open Meetings Law. - 3.
+A quorum is required for Boards, Sections, and Councils to meet pursuant to Open Meetings Law.
+Connect to / arrive at meetings 10 minutes before posted start time to allow for audio/connection testing, and timely Call to Order and Roll Call.
+Virtual meetings include viewable onscreen materials and A/V (speaker/microphone/video) connections. - 3.
 Walking Quorum: Board/Section/Council members must not collectively discuss the body's business outside a properly noticed meeting.
-Should several members of a body do so, the members could be violating the open meetings law. - 4.
+If several members of a body do so, they could be violating the open meetings law. - 4.
 Mandatory Training: All Board Members must complete Public Records and Ethics Training, annually.
-Register to set up an account in the Cornerstone LearnCenter portal or Log in to an existing account. - 5.
-Agenda Deadlines: Please communicate agenda topics to your Executive Director before the agenda submission deadline at 12:00 pm, 8 business days prior to a meeting.
+Register to set up an account in the Cornerstone LearnCenter online portal or Log in to an existing account. - 5.
+Agenda Deadlines: Please communicate agenda topics to your Executive Director before the agenda submission deadline at 12:00 p.m., eight business days before a meeting.
 (Attachment: Timeline of a Meeting) - 6.
-Travel Voucher Submissions: Please submit all Mileage Reimbursement claims for travel to in-person meetings to DSPS within 30 days of the close of each month in which expenses are incurred. - 7.
-Lodging Accommodations/Hotel Cancellation Policy: Lodging accommodations are available to eligible members.
-Standard eligibility: the member must leave home before 6:00 am to attend a meeting by the scheduled start time. - a.
-If a member cannot attend a meeting it is their responsibility to cancel their reservation within the applicable cancellation timeframe. - b.
+Travel Voucher and Per Diem Submissions: Please submit all Per Diem and Reimbursement claims to DSPS within 30 days of the close of each month in which expenses are incurred.
+(Attachment: Per Diem Form) Travel Vouchers are distributed on travel approval. - 7.
+Lodging Accommodations/Hotel Cancellation Policy: Lodging accommodations are available to eligible members for in-person meetings.
+Standard eligibility: the member must leave home before 6:00 a.m. to attend an inperson meeting by the scheduled start time. - a.
+If a member cannot attend a meeting, they must cancel their reservation with the hotel within the applicable cancellation timeframe. - b.
 If a meeting is changed to occur remotely, is canceled, or rescheduled, DSPS staff will cancel or modify reservations as appropriate. - 8.
-Inclement Weather Policy: In the event of inclement weather, the DSPS may change a meeting from an in-person venue to hosted as virtual/teleconference only.
+Inclement Weather Policy: In inclement weather, the DSPS may change a meeting from an in-person venue to a virtual/teleconference only.

-11) Authorization Brenda Taylor 12/14/2023
+11) Authorization AA STATE OF THE ST 12/02/2024